-If you take the Textile Design Technology pathway, you could work in the industry as designers or in areas, which need an understanding of technology and design e.g. buying, textile product development for apparel, and in various third party testing houses.
-Moreover, you could work in various textile industries in managerial positions including the retail and supply chain management with major clothing companies and their suppliers.
+You could work in the industry as designers or in areas, which need an understanding of technology and design e.g. buying, textile product development for apparel, and in various third party testing houses.
+Moreover, you could work in various textile industries in managerial positions including the retail and supply chain management with major clothing and footwear companies and their suppliers.

-The Textile Technology pathway will allow you to gain the skills to pursue a career in any of the following fields: technical consultancy; education and training; and academic research in technical textiles.
-You may also be employed as a product development technologist in specialist fields such as medical textiles, geotextiles and civil engineering materials, aerospace and transport engineering materials, and sport and performance clothing.
+The course also allows you to gain the skills to pursue a career in any of the following fields: technical consultancy; education and training; and academic research in technical textiles.
+You may also be employed as a product development technologist in specialist fields such as medical textiles, geotextiles and civil engineering materials, and sport and performance clothing.

 We encourage you to prepare for your career from day one.
 Thats one of the reasons Leeds graduates are so sought after by employers.

 The Careers Centre and staff in your faculty provide a range of help and advice to help you plan your career and make well-informed decisions along the way, even after you graduate.
 Find out more at the Careers website.